Operation Centurion trio imprisoned for Bay of Plenty drug dealing

 She said her sons were raised in broken homes while she suffered domestic abuse in relationships.

-Kathryn Ranui said Ranui's father had hung himself and he had been mostly raised in Australia, away from his early beginnings in tikanga Māori.
+Kathryn Ranui said Ranui's father had died and he had been mostly raised in Australia, away from his early beginnings in tikanga Māori.

 "Methamphetamine is not gender-specific, age-specific, and it's certainly not race-specific, and it's got my son as well," she said.